bruno686/2021winter/README.md

   - Conclusion  before 2.15（×）
   - Improve Transformer with two convolutions instead of Dense on2.16 （✔）
   - The second edition of Introduce was completed on 2.17 （✔）
   - After the completion of the second edition of Related Work and Abstract, we began to plan the deep learning recommendation system on 2.18 （✔）
+  - Revise abstract ,introdution ,related work and the proposed approach was completed before 2.20
+  - The experiment analysis was completed before 2.21.
 - Complete and submit the recommendation system paper.
   - Find out what the common experimental data sets are and what kinds of data sets are needed.
 What are the variables in the data set. before 2.22.
   - Evaluate the experimental results, what functions are needed. before 2.24.